Installation#

 make

-mpirun -N <number_of_ranks> ./build/main
+mpirun -n <number_of_ranks> ./build/main

-Euler (ETH Zurich Cluster)
+Euler (ETH Zurich Cluster)#

-source moduleload.sh
+source ./load-euler-modules.sh

 pip install .